The 10 best checking account bonuses for February 2023

 APY: 1.00%

 Customer support: One offers customer assistance via telephone every day of the week between 6:00 a.m. to 6:00 p.m.
-PST as well as an automated chat option on the website.
+PT as well as an automated chat option on the website.

 Our verdict: Good for those who want a no-frills checking account and solid APY.
 One Finance offers a simplified, digital-first approach to banking.
 Its spend account doesn’t charge any monthly fees, has no minimum requirement, and no overdraft fees.
 While this bank offers one of the lowest bonuses out of all the banks we reviewed, it earned a top spot on this list because you can earn 1.00% APY on balances up to $5,000—but if you have eligible direct deposit set up, you can earn that APY on up to $25,000.
 The current promotion rewards checking account holders with $25 when they receive an eligible direct deposit, and an additional $10 after their first purchase of $10 or more.